Introduction to the method of multiple scales: The multiple scale method for weakly nonlinear scalar ODEs and systems of ODEs.

 We now need a particular solution to this equation.
 Observe that since $A_{0} $ only depends on the slow time scales $t_{1},t_{2},..$ equation (\ref{Eq4.18}) is in fact a harmonic oscillator driven on ressonance.
 It is simple to verify that it has a particular solution of the form

 But this term is growing and will lead to breakdown of ordering for the perturbation expansion (\ref{Eq4.11}) when $t_{0}\sim\varepsilon^{-1}$.
-This breakdown was exactly what we tried to avoid using a multiple scales approach!
+This breakdown was exactly what we tried to avoid using the multiple scales approach!

 But everything is not lost, we now have freedom to remove the growing term by postulating that

 With this choise, the order $\varepsilon$ equation simplifies into